VarunSaiTeja/Graph.ArgumentValidator/README.md

 **Tech Note**: You can use all validation attributes/rules from System.ComponentModel.DataAnnotations (ex: Required, MinLength, Regex etc).
 This package just adds a middleware to the hot chocolate resolver for validating your input models as configured in the below steps.

+**Installation Note**:

+Install Graph.ArgumentValidator v2.0.0 if you are using HotChocolate v12.

+Install Graph.ArgumentValidator v1.0.1 if you are using HotChocolate v11.

 ## Steps for configuring validator